eeexcellent/food-fetch/README.md

 Tasks have the following fields:

 - `id` - The unique identifier for the order;
-- `restaurant` - The restaurant that prepares the food specified in the order;
 - `order_list` - The list of dishes chosen by the client;
 - `request` - The client's wish to a restaurant;
 - `status` - The status of the order;